aracelivegamagro/HumanCenteredRobotNavigation_GSOC18/index.md

 The work done during this GSOC is summarized below.
 For a more detailed description, the posts are attached at the end of the page.

-### Integration of the social navigation algorithm in the Navigation component.
+### Integration of the social navigation algorithm.

 The navigation component has changed in the last year, so it has been necessary to integrate in this component all the work done in my last GSOC.
 The free space graph and the planification algorithm have changed, reason why some modifications had to be performed.